census-instrumentation/opencensus-website/content/faq.md

 ####  Who is behind OpenCensus?

-OpenCensus is being developed by a group of cloud providers, Application Performance Management vendors, and open source contributors.
-This project is hosted on <a href="https://github.com/census-instrumentation">GitHub</a> and all work occurs there.
+OpenCensus originates from Google, where a set of libraries called Census were used to automatically capture traces and metrics from services.
+Since going open source, the project is now composed of a group of cloud providers, application performance management vendors, and open source contributors.
+The project is hosted in [GitHub](https://github.com/census-instrumentation/) and all work occurs there.

-OpenCensus was initiated by Google, and is based on instrumentation systems used inside of Google.
-OpenCensus is a complete rewrite of the Google system and has no Google intellectual property.

 ---

 ####  How does OpenCensus benefit the ecosystem?